darshanbaral/aafu/README.md

 Experience the theme in action: [aafu.pages.dev](https://aafu.pages.dev/)

----

 ## 🚀 Installation

-### Development Setup
+### 🧪 Local Development

-To set up the theme locally for development:
+#### Option 1: Standalone Project

+The repository functions as a complete Hugo site out of the box.
+To run it locally:

 ```sh
 # Clone the repository